BusbyLab/if-unite-insdc/README.md

 processing, while `Pseudotsuga` is the host request.
 Only genus arguments are currently accepted, but other ranks will work soon.
-The main purpose of this script is to generate taxonomic references for use as priors with the [DADA2 R package](https://github.com/benjjneb/dada2).
+The main purpose of this script is to generate taxonomic references for use as priors with the [DADA2 R package](http://benjjneb.github.io/dada2/).

 ## ITS1, 5.8S, and ITS2-specific datasets

-As of 2023-03-25, each subregion (ITS1, 5.8S, and ITS2) in
+As of 2023-03-25, each subregion (ITS1, 5.8S, and ITS2) of the full-ITS
-`if-unite-insdc.fa.gz` also exists in a separate file.
+sequences in `if-unite-insdc.fa.gz` also exists in a separate file.
 This functionality was added to help remove taxonomy assignment noise associated with the `assignTaxonomy()` function in DADA2, which implements the RDP Naive Bayesian Classifier algorithm described in